In the summer of 2019 we were recognised by The LEGO Group as a Recognised Fan Media for the content that we produce.

 TUESDAY, WEDNESDAY, THURSDAY - Techniques: I feature, analyse and explain interesting techniques

-FRIDAY - Favourite Brick of the Week: I select a part and discuss its uses beyond its regular applications
+FRIDAY - Favourite Brick Friday: I select a part and discuss its uses beyond its regular applications

 SATURDAY - Other: I could write about anything; everything from new pieces and set reviews to building and buying tips